-Jacquard ribbons are exquisitely woven, richly colored and simply beautiful.
+Combining the softness of faux suede with the color pop brightness of ribbon is a stunning combination.
+Our first choice for ribbon is Renaissance Ribbons; their jacquard ribbons are exquisitely woven, richly colored, and simply beautiful.
 They’re a wonderful way to instantly add intricate style to a project.
-For this bag, we chose a solid base fabric to best showcase the variety of ribbons.
-The fabric supplies the proper heft to support the ribbons as well as a soft, supple texture that gives the bag its vintage feel.
+For this soft shoulder bag, we chose a solid base fabric to best showcase a variety of ribbons.
+The faux suede supplies the proper heft to support the ribbons as well as a soft, supple texture that gives the bag its vintage style.

 Sewing Tools You Need

-- Satin Stitch foot (optional – also helpful for ribbon stitching)
+- Satin Stitch foot; optional – another good option for ribbon stitching

 Fabric and Other Supplies

-We used SIX beautiful jacquard ribbons from the Anna Maria Horner Field Study collection by Renaissance Ribbons.
-The yardage shown is enough to allow proper fussy cutting of the dominant motifs.
+NOTE: We originally used SIX beautiful jacquard ribbons from the Anna Maria Horner Field Study collection by Renaissance Ribbons.
+The yardage shown is enough to allow fussy cutting of any ribbon with a similar strong motif.

 - ONE magnetic snap